stfc/aiida-mlip/README.md

 * mlip.train
 * mlip.descriptors
 ```

+Aiida-mlip should be ready to run some notebooks at this stage.
+However, to have full functionality we reccomend configuring aiida-mlip by creating a profile and setting up a broker.

 ## AiiDA Configuration

 Now that aiida-mlip plugin has been installed, we can setup the environment to run calculations: